otrv4/otrv4/otrv4.md

 ## Main Changes over Version 3

 - Improvements on security and privacy:
-  - Security level raised to 224 bits based on elliptic curve cryptography (ECC)
+  - Security level raised to 224 bits and based on elliptic curve cryptography (ECC).
+This includes an upgrade to SMP
   - Additional protection against transcript decryption in the case of ECC compromise
 - The cryptographic primitives and protocols have been updated:
   - Deniable Authenticated Key Exchange using Spawn [2].
   - Key management using the Double Ratchet Algorithm [6].
-- SMP:
-  - Upgraded the cryptographic primitives to use ECC based on the Edwards 448 curve (Goldilocks).

 ## High Level Overview